 In 2000, Artery affiliates developed a Safeway-anchored 125,000 square foot Class A shopping center in Germantown, Montgomery County, Maryland, adjacent to a 328-unit apartment complex and 228 residential lots also developed by Artery affiliates.
 Artery sold the shopping center in 2017.

 In 2003, in partnership with Pinnacle Hotel Management Company, Artery developed the Homewood Suites by Hilton Columbia, a 150-room hotel that remains under the ownership of an Artery/Pinnacle joint venture.
 In 2011, in partnership with Urgo Hotels, Artery acquired the 329-room combination Courtyard Montreal Airport and Residence Inn Montreal Airport.

 Real Estate Financing

-Artery’s investment affiliate provides debt financing to developers of for-sale residences in the District of Columbia.
+Artery’s investment affiliate provides debt financing to developers of for-sale residences in the Washington, DC area.